Chronological and Thematic Order/2

 "להשלים את הענין"

-A subordinate component of a story might be moved from its proper chronological place so as to complete a central narrative.
+A subordinate component of a story which took place at an earlier or later time might be moved from its proper chronological place so as to complete a central narrative.
 This might take the form of a prelude before the main story or an epilogue or summation at the end.

 Preludes